ExactTarget/fuelux/README.md

     ```
     bower install fuelux
     ```
-1. Use AMD (such as [RequireJS](http://require.js.org)) to reference the FuelUX directory in your paths configuration, wherever it is located:
+1. Use AMD (such as [RequireJS](http://require.js.org)) to reference the FuelUX folder in your paths configuration, wherever it is located:

     ```javascript
     require.config({